cphaneuf/inter_rater_reliability/README.md

 ## INTRODUCTION
 The CommandLineClassifier program supports:
-1. Reading in a transcribed text file, formatted according to textfile_template.txt (more information about how the file should be formatted is described in ClassifierTextFileTemplates/TextFileFormattingDescription.md)
+1. Reading in a transcribed text file, formatted according to textfile_template_control.txt or textfile_template_test.txt (more information about how the file should be formatted is described in ClassifierTextFileTemplates/TextFileFormattingDescription.md)
 2. Storing the participant information contained in the text file
 3. Allowing the user to 'tag' or 'code' the contents of the text file, line by line